 Here are few gems:

 Vijyes Yechuri (India)“When you charge high taxes, tax frauds are supposed to happen.”Annumallya (Mangalore)“Good; Indians seem to be showing US Govt officials ways to make extra money.
 Pity that they refuse to learn.”

 characteristic of their fellow Indians, and are saddened that it makes them all look bad in the eyes of Americans and the world.
 Significantly, they are met with little rebuttal among the mostly Indian readership.

 - The degree to which these scams are family enterprises.

 generating loose practices.
 This is a matter of skilled people regarding their fellow Americans simply as outsiders to be preyed upon.

 were always held in high esteem along with professors, judges, architects and engineers.
 This has been slipping for some time, but the wholesale inclusion of professionals from low-trust, low-civic-rectitude

-Thomas O. Meehan (email him) is a free-lance writer and former government Senior Research Analyst and law enforcement official.
+The United States is not a grab bag for the rest of the world.
+We need to stop immigration from non-Western societies.Thomas O. Meehan (email him) is a free-lance writer and former government Senior Research Analyst and law enforcement official.
 A refugee from the People's Republic of New Jersey, he now lives in Bucks County PA.
 He blogs from Odysseus On The Rocks.